 Even if you can afford the best that money can buy, it isn’t always necessary.
 Keep the life expectancy in mind when deciding whether to shell out the big bucks for heavy duty tools.
 It makes sense to spend a little more on truck tools you frequently use because you’ll need them to last for the long haul.
-Buy cheap when you’re shopping for adjustable wrenches, pry bars, and long screwdrivers, for example, as they are semi truck tools that you rarely need.
+On the other hand, buy cheap when you’re shopping for semi truck tools that you rarely need.
+For example, adjustable wrenches, pry bars, and long screwdrivers are tools you don’t have to spend a fortune on.

 Warranties Save Money

 Whenever you have the choice of buying heavy duty tools with a warranty, do it.
 Since you’re building a business along with your toolbox, it makes financial sense to invest in the must-have truck tools that manufacturers guarantee.
 Those with lifetime warranties are the most valuable because you will only have to spend money on them once.
 If they ever break, replacing them won’t cost a cent.

 Heavy duty tools can be expensive, so the best way to build the ultimate truck tools kit is to do it over time.
 First, buy specialty tools as you need them, but consider buying used when it comes to big-ticket items.
 But also make a wish list of semi truck tools you’d like to have but don’t need right away, then keep an eye out for sales.
 In that way, you can gradually fill your toolbox with all the right heavy duty tools.